Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 You gain Proficiency with Shields and it can be used as a Martial Melee Weapon that deal :dmg-blunt: Bludgeoning damage equal to 2d4 + your Strength modifier.
-If you are wielding a shield and no other weapon, you gain a +1 bonus to Shield :d20-attack: Attack Rolls and your AC.
+If you are wielding a shield and no other weapon, you gain a +1 bonus to Shield attack rolls and your AC.

 ---